 In addition to the immediate physical discomfort, the repercussions of painful intercourse can interfere with relationships and sexual compatibility.
 Pain can also signal a medical condition in need of attention.
-If simple remedies, such as increasing lubrication and foreplay do not provide relief, immediately speak to a doctor.
+If simple remedies, such as increasing lubrication and foreplay do not provide relief, talk to your doctor.
 Be prepared to describe when the pain began, where it is located, and what it feels like.
-Bring a list of the medicines you take, and be sure to bring up any other medical conditions for which you receive treatment.
-If you are concerned that you may have an STD, share this information with your doctor, as well.
+Bring a list of the medications you take, and be sure to bring up any other medical conditions for which you receive treatment.
+If you are concerned that you may have an STD, share this information with your doctor as well.
 Tests can be done to check for infections.

 Do not let embarrassment keep you from seeking help.
 Although you may feel uncomfortable discussing sexual intimacy, painful intercourse is a common problem.
 Your doctor has probably held similar conversations with other people.
 Above all, remember the intent: more fulfilling sexual intimacy.